 If you’ve been following our blogs these days, we have focused a lot on water.
 From that, you’ve learned that faucet-mounted water filters reduce lead and other metals from tap water if used correctly.
 Then, you discovered that reverse osmosis reduces nitrates and nitrites from a water supply.
 Finally, a study found that distilled water helps effectively clean fruits and vegetables.

 We imagine that your head is spinning.
-Which one of the many water filtration systems available should you choose?
+Which water filter system should I choose?

 First, the Centers for Disease Control and Prevention (CDC) says that you should know your water source.

 Is your water source a private well or a cistern?
 Or, is your water source from a public system?

 Private – The CDC recommends contacting your local health authority to find out about common contaminants in your water and ask them what kind of contaminants to check for.
 Then, you should have your water checked by someone who is certified and have them check for total coliform bacteria, nitrates, total dissolved solids, and pH levels, and other contaminants common in your area that your local health department identified.

 Public – The Environmental Protection Agency (EPA) requires all public water systems to send a Consumer Confidence Report annually by July 1st, which details the quality of drinking water and the contaminants.

 Once you find out what is in your water, we suggest going straight to NSF International for information.